Badrrahmaouy/ParadoxWebApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Before running scripts, cd into folder and run
+Before running scripts, cd into folder and run:

 ### `npm i`

 ## Available Scripts